Current Childcare Services Policies

 Our mission is to empower families and the community through enhancing the quality and accessibility of early education and by providing information and resources to community services.

 - Administer the childcare subsidy programs in Hunterdon, Sussex and Warren Counties

 - Enhance the quality of early education programs through quality initiatives and professional development

-- Provide free and confidential referrals for families to early education programs.
-Child development and other information as well as community resources are also provided to empower families.
+- Provide free and confidential referrals for families to early education programs and community resources for assistance in housing, food, employment, education and other resources to strengthen families

 - Register family childcare providers

 - Support in child screening and development provided

 As an applicant/parent seeking childcare assistance, you will be required to provide proof of income, training/school hours and household size to help determine eligibility.
 All required documents must be submitted to be considered for assistance.

 - Must be a New Jersey resident

 - Must meet income requirements and not have assets that exceed $1 million